endoflife-date/endoflife.date/CONTRIBUTING.md

     # Latest release date (optional).
     # Use valid dates, and do not add quotes around dates.
     latestReleaseDate: 2022-01-23

-    # Whether this is a "LTS" release (optional, default = false).
-    # What LTS means may differ from product to product (see LTSLabel above).
-    # Only provide for a release that will get much longer support than usual.
-    lts: true

-    # Whether this is a "discontinued" release (optional).
-    # Can be set to true/false.
-    # Only use if discontinuedColumn is set to true.
-    discontinued: true

     # A link to the changelog for the latest release
     # (optional, default = the URL generated from changelogTemplate if it is provided).